DatJaneDoe/UnityModJamProject/README.md

 I couldnt think of an appropriate name for this mod within the ModJam deadline.

-This is one of my typical BTD6 Boss Mods
+This is one of my "typical" BTD6 Boss Mods with some cringe cutscenes

 -Five tiers, each on rounds 40, 60, 80, 100, and 120